csabbah/mern-anime-finder/README.md

 git clone
 ```

-2. Once cloned, open the project folder in your text editor and run the following command in terminal to install all dependencies.
+2. Once cloned, open the project folder in your text editor and run the following command at the root directory in terminal to install all dependencies.
-   Important note - You will need to run the below command in the 'root', 'client' and 'server' directory paths.

 ```
 npm install